Lilium: Description

 The basic chromosome number is twelve (n=12).

 Taxonomy

 Taxonomical division in sections follows the classical division of Comber, species acceptance follows the World Checklist of Selected Plant Families, the taxonomy of section Pseudolirium is from the Flora of North America, the taxonomy of Section Liriotypus is given in consideration of Resetnik et al. 2007, the taxonomy of Chinese species (various sections) follows the Flora of China and the taxonomy of Section Sinomartagon follows Nishikawa et al. as does the taxonomy of Section Archelirion.

-The Sinomartagon are divided in three paraphyletic groups, while the Leucolirion are divided in two paraphyletic groups.
+The Sinomartagon are divided into three paraphyletic groups, while the Leucolirion are divided into two paraphyletic groups.